Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_Basic.rst

 assemblies and two 150mm MakerBeams:

 * Insert four 6mm bolts into a 150mm MakerBeam.
-* Fasten a 4-bearing and a 2-bearing assembly to the bolts with two lock nuts each.
+* Fasten a 4-bearing and a 2-bearing assembly to the MakerBeam with two lock nuts each.
 Ensure that the bearings on the side of the 4-bearing assembly face the 2-bearing assembly and that the L-brackets are facing away from each other.

 .. image:: /Images/Kits/kit_camera_slider_step22_350.jpg
    :scale: 100 %